 Redtail looked at Sarah with smiling disbelief.
 Sarah said, "Yep, it's mine, and so's the next building."
 Sarah unlocked the door to their first stop.
 She went in first and turned on lights from behind the bar.
 The electric chandelier and wall-sconces lit up to make a realistic look of gas light.

 Redtail said, "A saloon.
 Why, Sarah, I didn't take you for a saloon girl."

 Sarah laughed and said, "When we're open for business, the hardest stuff we serve is ginger ale.
 This place was originally a clothing and hat shop.
 My husband bought the bar and saloon fixin’s off Gus in the mid-'70s.
 Nineteen '70s, that is.
 Gus has got the big place straight across the square from the jail.
 He needed the space when his fishin' tackle business started to take off.
 His great-grand dad built and ran the original saloon.
 Gus was happy to see the stuff stay in town."

-George added, "Sarah and I run the saloon now, during Walk on the Wilder Side and Saturdays and Sunday afternoons in late July through August and for the two weekends and in-between week right before school starts in Higginsburg.
+George added, "Sarah and I run the saloon now, during Farewell to Spring weekend and Saturdays and Sunday afternoons in late July through August and for the two weekends and in-between week of Walk on the Wilder Side right before school starts in Higginsburg.
 If you're still around, you might have fun.
 We got a full kitchen to keep Wilder Edibles flowin'."

 Sarah mentioned, "We also let people use this place for meetings and stuff, so it stays fairly clean through use."